-Use Call Analytics to troubleshoot poor Skype for Business call quality
+Use Call Analytics to troubleshoot poor call quality

-Call Analytics helps you to troubleshoot call or connection problems with Skype for Business.
-Call Analytics shows detailed information about the devices, networks, and connectivity for the calls and meetings of each user in your Skype for Business account.
+Call Analytics helps you troubleshoot call or connection problems with Microsoft Teams and Skype for Business.
+Call Analytics shows detailed information about the devices, networks, and connectivity for the calls and meetings of each user in your Office 365 account.
 If building, site, and tenant information has been added to Call Analytics, it will also be shown for each call and session.
 Information available via Call Analytics can help you figure out why a user had a poor call or meeting experience.

 Troubleshoot call quality problems using Call Analytics

-In Call history, select the call or meeting that you want to troubleshoot.
+Select Call history, and then select the call or meeting that you want to troubleshoot.

 Select the Advanced tab, and then look for yellow and red items which indicate poor call quality or connection problems.